Scotland-wide free bus scheme (National Entitlement Card)

 View the eligibility and conditions for over 60s and disabled travellers on the Travel Scotland website.

 Please note that we won't be able to process applications made more than 2 weeks before the 60th birthday.

-To apply, please complete and return the National Entitlement Card application form (pdf 166KB).
-You can also contact the NEC team for a copy or collect it from one of our offices accepting applications once they re-open.
+To apply, please complete the National Entitlement Card application form (pdf 166KB).
+You can request a copy of the form by contacting the NEC team or collect it from one of our offices accepting applications.

 - Aboyne Social Work Office